If you dream of a career immersed in the equestrian sports performance industry, this degree is for you.

 Tuition fees for international students can also be found on our student finance page.

-Yard uniform would be expected to be worn for all practical sessions; details from the Reaseheath Equine department would be sent out with joining instructions.
 Students would be expected to provide their own PPE with minimum riding hat standard of PAS015, Level 3 (Blue; 2018) body protector (for jumping if riding) and suitable leather riding boots (not chaps).
+Students should also be prepared to purchase riding gloves and a waterproof coat without a hood.

 Apply directly through UCAS